-After a long silence, Weyahok
+After a long silence, Weyahok continued:

-"I have never stopped thinking about the strangeness of us three boys of having saved ourselves while all our adults perished.
-The whale must have injured everyone of the adults by the great force of its flukes.
+'I have never stopped think-In ave never stopped think-ing about the strangeness of us three boys of having saved our-selves while all our adults per-ished.
+The whale must have in-jured everyone of the adults by the great force of its flukes.
 I don't remember hearing the two men.
 They must have been knocked out or killed outright.
-All I could hear was my father as he encouraged me, and the other boys, and the woman's injured knee.
-"Before we reached the camp they spotted us and one man came running, sensing trouble.
-We told him what happened and he ran back.
-There was a flurry of activity and they launched their umiak at once and started paddling north in hopes of finding someone alive.
-They didn't find anyone alive, of course.
+All I could hear was my father as he encouraged me, and the other boys, and the woman's screams.

 "We had started walking Koonook towards the camp to the south.
 We walked slowly at first because our limbs were stiff.
-Soon our blood circulation came to normal and we started hurrying.
-I had a hard time keeping up with the boys because of my got the story from us.
-"While we were putting on our dry clothes, the young man started for the village about three miles east on the run.
-When we finished putting our clothes on, we started for home.
-"We hurried as fast as we
+Soon our blood circulation came to normal and we started hurry-ing.
+I had a hard time keeping up with the boys because of my injured knee.